fennel-ai/client/docs/pages/concepts/source.md

 ### Where
 The `where` field in the source provides a way to filter out some rows from source during ingestion.
-Provide the filter criteria as a lambda function.
+Provide the filter criteria as a lambda function or an expression.

 <pre snippet="concepts/source#where" status="success"
-  message="Using lambda to filter during ingestion."
+  message="Using lambda or expression to filter during ingestion."
 ></pre>

 ### Since